-To solve the above limitations, we propose the HD-VILA-100M dataset (\textit{i.e.}, \textbf{H}igh-resolution and \textbf{D}iversified \textbf{VI}deo and \textbf{LA}nguage) that consists of a wide range of video categories and will benefit a plenty of VL tasks, such as text-to-video retrieval \cite{patrick2021supportset} and video QA \cite{lei2021less}.
-This dataset has the following key properties: (1) Large: we have collected one of the largest video-language datasets, which consists of 100M video clip and sentence pairs from 3 million videos with 371.5K hours in total ($2.8\times$ video hour and $8\times$ average sentence length than HowTo100M~\cite{miech2019howto100m}).
+To tackle the above limitations, we propose the HD-VILA-100M dataset (\textit{i.e.}, \textbf{H}igh-resolution and \textbf{D}iversified \textbf{VI}deo and \textbf{LA}nguage) which covers a wide range of video categories and benefits a plenty of VL tasks, such as text-to-video retrieval \cite{patrick2021supportset} and video QA \cite{lei2021less}.
+This dataset has the following key properties: (1) Large: we have collected one of the largest video-language datasets, which consists of 100M video clip and sentence pairs from 3.3 million videos with 371.5K hours in total ($2.8\times$ video hour and $8\times$ average sentence length than HowTo100M~\cite{miech2019howto100m}).
 (2) High resolution: all the videos are 720p which is much higher quality than existing datasets that are mostly 240p or 360p.
 (3) Diverse and balanced: we cover a wide range of topics from the YouTube, with 15 popular categories (\textit{e.g.}, sports, music, autos).
 Meanwhile, we ensure a balanced video clip number in each category to ease underfit problem.